BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 The 555 engine gains a huge jump in hp and torque over the 468 and the 505 due to fact it has a wider bore.
 This wider bore makes the 555 a very efficient engine.
 Look closely at the dyno reports, and notice the difference in torque and hp throughout the rpm range.
 Same heads and cam in the 555 yields amazing power over the 468 and the 505.
 Efficiency is the key in the 555.
 The wider bore un-shrouds the valves and allows the cylinder heads to work at peak efficiency.
 There are no drawbacks to moving up in engine size.
 The Dart block still has several rebuilds left in it even with the 555 engine.
 Engine longevity and reliability are not affected in any way.

 Two year warranty, see details below.

-Here are a few good reasons why we think the Extreme Torque 454 engine is a better choice than any of the original equipment big block engines produced by GM.
+Here are a few good reasons why we think the 454 engine is a better choice than the stock GM bbc engine.

 1. The 454 will accelerate any heavy car much better than any of the underpowered original GM bbc engines.

 2. The exhaust note from this big block engine is much deeper than that of the typical stock GM big block engines.

 3. Installing this engine in heavy cars or trucks without killing acceleration, or having to deepen the final gear, and needing a huge stall converter is a real plus.
 This engine will accelerate a 7500 lb vehicle much better than any stock bbc engine.